harlyq/aframe-harlyq-components/components/aframe-svg-ui-component/README.md

 ---
 **template**: string = ""

 An SVG string, reference to a **script** element which contains the SVG string, or a `url(<filename>)` which contains the svg text.
 This string is treated as a [template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), and all attributes on the component are available to the template.
 This is useful for dynamically updating the SVG, as any changes to the attributes will regenerate the SVG texture.
 If the svg contains any animation add a **texture-updater** component, to ensure the changes are re-rendered every frame.
+If errors occur in the template, then reloading the page with the browser's developer tools active may provide more insight into the problem.

 ---
 **\<attribute\>**: string = ""